Home

 Normally, the child’s classroom teacher is responsible for implementing the IEP.
 Specialists can also be held accountable.
 These include speech therapists, occupational or physical therapists, school counselors, psychologists, resource specialists or special day teachers.

-Benchmarks are normally written for a one year time period.
-IDEA requires that IEP goals be measurable.
-The IEP must describe how your child’s progress will be measured.
+Benchmarks are normally written for a one-year time period.
+IDEA requires that goals be measurable.
+The IEP must describe how a child’s progress will be measured.
 It can be assessed through objective tests, observations, work samples, grades and test scores.

 SAMPLE IEP GOALS: